Dungeons & Dragons: Dark Alliance header

 Reviewed on: PS5

-PS4, Xbox One, Xbox Series X|S, PC
+Also available for: PS4, Xbox One, Xbox Series X|S, PC

 Developer: Tuque Games

-Cast: Crispin Freeman, Holly Gauthier-Frankel, Andrew Morgado, Jamieson price, Nancy Linari, Jake Green, Fred Tatasciore, Piotr Michael, Robbie Daymond
+Cast: Crispin Freeman, Holly Gauthier-Frankel, Andrew Morgado, Jamieson Price, Nancy Linari, Jake Green, Fred Tatasciore, Piotr Michael, Robbie Daymond

 A Dungeons & Dragons game has much rich lore to create an exciting story and engaging gameplay.
 Somehow, Dungeons & Dragons: Dark Alliance failed on both of those points.
 The game is an absolute slog and one of the worst things you can play now or force upon your friends in co-op.

 Combat itself is a mix of light, heavy, ranged, and special attacks, along with the ability to block and parry most attacks.
-You can mix up light and heavy to different effects, and using the coin you earn or find in levels; you can buy new moves to increase your arsenal.
+You can mix up light and heavy to different effects, and using the coin you earn or find in levels, you can buy new moves to increase your arsenal.
 However, it quickly becomes very monotonous as nearly all the enemies in the game attack you the same way and your strategy required to beat any of them becomes some quick button mashing.